 In 1428, the Hussite army of Prokop the Great approached the town, but unlike many other Silesian cities, Głogówek did not have to defend itself and was not destroyed, despite the fact that the Hussites occupied the castle.
 Bolko V, the then prince of Głogówek and Prudnik, confirmed by oath that he is going over to their side.
 He remained the Hussite ally for the following years, actively taking part in armed invasions and greatly enriching himself.

 The town underwent a more severe effort in 1643 when Głogówek was besieged and captured by the Swedish army during the Thirty Years War.
 At that time, the town walls probably also suffered.
 The fortifications were finally demolished around 1870, probably due to transport difficulties inside the town.

 To this day, a few, heavily reduced fragments of the town wall have been preserved.
 Among the town gates, the Castle Gate is the only one to survive, unfortunately in the form transformed in early modern times.
-Near the Castle Gate there is a guard and prison tower built in 1595.
+Near the Castle Gate there is a guard and prison tower, raised by one floor in 1595.
 Currently, it is the seat of the Regional Museum.
 Its collections are ethnographic exhibits, illustrating the culture of life of the inhabitants of the former Głogówek and the surrounding area.
 Of particular interest are the former prison cells, one of which centuries ago served as a torture chamber.